lidofinance/docs/docs/multisigs/emergency-brakes.md

 **Address:** [`0x73b047fe6337183A454c5217241D780a932777bD`](https://app.safe.global/transactions/queue?safe=eth:0x73b047fe6337183A454c5217241D780a932777bD)

-**Purpose of the multisig:** Multisig is used to disable deposits & withdrawals for wstETH bridging to Optimism and Arbitrum in case of an emergency on Ethereum mainnet or L2, and can pause Easy Track pipeline.
+**Purpose of the multisig:** The multisig is used to disable deposits & withdrawals for wstETH bridging to Optimism and Arbitrum in case of an emergency on Ethereum mainnet or L2, and can pause Easy Track pipeline.

 **Quorum:** 3/5